An overview of important dates related to property taxes is attached below.

-Within a month or two after filing an appeal, the BOR will mail out the 2019 appeal decision letters.
+Within two to three months after filing an appeal, the BOR will mail out the 2019 appeal decision letters.
 The final, certified 2019 Assessed Values will be reflected on the 2019 Second Installment tax bill, which will be mailed out in the summer of 2020.

 For assistance with filing an appeal, homeowners may contact:

 - Cook County Commissioner Larry Suffredin's office at (847) 864-1209, or

 - Cook County BOR office located at 118 N. Clark Street, Chicago, IL 60602, (312) 603-5542.

 The next opportunity to appeal will be with the Cook County Assessor.
 Estimated opening date in February or March of 2020.

 2018 Second Installment Property Tax Bills Were Mailed out July 1 and are Due August 1, 2019

 Homeowners should have received the 2018 Second Installment tax bills in early July.
 Tax bills are due August 1, 2019.
 Residents can pay their tax bills at any Chase Bank location in Cook County, by US mail, or online at the Cook County Treasurer's website at www.cookcountytreasurer.com.
 Homeowners must have a tax bill payment coupon to pay your bill at Chase Bank.
 Visit the Cook County Treasurer's website if you need a payment coupon.
 Partial payments are allowed.